Pyrite: Properties, Facts and Photos

 The Meaning of 'Pyrite'

 The word 'pyrite' comes from the Greek 'pyr', meaning 'fire'.
 When struck with stone or steel, tiny pieces break away and react with oxygen, creating burning hot sparks.
-This was one of the earliest methods humans used to create fire.
+This was one of the earliest methods used by humans to create fire.

 The wheel-lock gun, developed around 1500, was ignited by spinning a spring-loaded steel wheel against a small piece of pyrite.
 This generated sparks, which ignited the gunpowder and the charge in the gun's barrel.